Robert Constable (soldier, died 1591): Biography

 Robert Constable, born about 1522, was the second son of Sir Robert Constable, (Note: Robert Constable (died 1558) was the eldest son of Sir Marmaduke Constable, of Everingham, Yorkshireand Barbara Sothill (died 1540), the daughter and heir of John Sothill) of Everingham. and his wife Katherine, daughter of George Manners, 11th Baron de Ros of Helmsley Castle, and Anne, only daughter and heiress of Sir Thomas St. Leger.
 (Note: Through his mother's mother (Anne of York) Constable was descended from Richard Plantagenet, 3rd Duke of York, father of King Edward IV and King Richard III, and from Richard of Conisburgh, 3rd Earl of Cambridge, executed 5 August 1415 for his part in the Southampton Plot against King Henry V.)

 Constable's elder brother Marmaduke who was about thirty-eight years of age, succeeded to the family property in 1558 when their father died.
 Marmaduke died on 13 May 1560.

-As a younger son, Constable had to largely make his own way.
+As a younger son, Constable made his own way.
 His marriage to Christiana Dabridgecourt may have occasioned his decision to settle in Newark-on-Trent, where her first husband, Anthony Forster, had been an alderman.
 Constable later acquired from the Hospital of St. Leonard the lease of a property known as the Spittal on the northern outskirts of Newark.
 According to Hasler it is almost certain that he was the Robert Constable, gentleman pensioner, who towards the end of the reign of Queen Mary, as a reward for his service, was made constable of Queenborough Castle.
 It is also almost certain that he was the Sir Robert Constable listed by Segar as one of the 'lords and gentlemen' who had participated in Queen Elizabeth's Accession Day tournaments.